-William H. Miller III Department of Philosophy and the Department of Psychological and Brain Sciences, Krieger School of Arts and Sciences
+William H. Miller III Department of Philosophy & Department of Psychological and Brain Sciences, Krieger School of Arts and Sciences

-Phillips is currently working on a book analyzing the relationship between perception and consciousness.
-The book confronts the accepted wisdom of the existence of unconscious perception, tackling questions of consciousness in subjects where perception can be hard to measure or quantify, including in infants, animals, and people who have experienced brain damage.
+In his research, Phillips grapples with questions such as whether we perceive more than we can report or remember; if conscious experience is inextricably linked with short-term memory; and how experience must be structured for us to perceive change or motion.
+Phillips is currently working on a book examining the relationship between perception and consciousness.
+The book challenges the widespread belief in the existence of unconscious perception and tackles questions of consciousness in subjects where it can be hard to measure or quantify, including in infants, animals, and people who have experienced brain damage.

 Phillips joined Johns Hopkins University as a Bloomberg Distinguished Professor in 2019 from the University of Birmingham.